sdanzan/erlang-systools/README.md

 ## Checksums

+Checksums on files (md5, sha1, sha256, sha512) implemented in Erlang and also as
-Erlang wrapper functions around the `xxxsum` utilities family.
+wrapper functions around the `xxxsum` utilities family.

 ## Shell Utils